 - Men earned CSCAA Team Scholar All-America honors with a 3.67 team GPA

 - Men: 1-7 dual meet record, 6th at the SCIAC Championships; Women: 0-9, 9th at SCIACs

 - One SCIAC individual champion (Gallup) and six All-SCIAC performers

 - 20 new school records

 - One All-America Honorable Mention swimmer and one CSCAA Scholar All-America honoree (Gallup)

-He also spent three years as an Assistant Coach at Kalamazoo College, where he helped the men’s and women’s teams to post double-digit combined program records, including multiple NCAA participants and All-America selections in both genders.
-He began his coaching career at his alma mater, the University of Puget Sound, while also coaching at Stadium High School and USA Swimming Level 3 club Metro Aquatics in Tacoma, Wash.
+Prior to Caltech, Hughes had successful stints as an assistant coach at Tufts University, Kalamazoo College and the University of Puget Sound.
+While at Tufts the men’s team placed 12th at the NCAA Championships and the women secured at Top 50 finish.
+In two seasons at Kalamazoo, Hughes helped guide the men’s and women’s programs to double-digit combined program records, including multiple NCAA participants and All-America selections.
+Hughes began his coaching career at his alma mater, Puget Sound, while also coaching at Stadium High School and USA swimming Level 3 club Metro Aquatics in Tacoma, Wash.

-During his own collegiate career, Hughes was a two-year captain and Puget Sound’s record-holder in the 200 Freestyle, 200 Medley and 400 Medley Relays, earning All-America honors as a member of the 200 Medley Relay and in the 100 Breaststroke as a senior.
+During his own collegiate career, Hughes was a two-year captain and Puget Sound’s record-holder in the 200 Free, 200 Medley and 400 Medley Relays, earning All-America honors as a member of the 200 Medley Relay and in the 100 Breast as a senior.

-Hughes graduated Puget Sound with a bachelor's degree in politics and government with a minor in history.
-He enjoys traveling with his wife, Maggie, and is an avid participant in the Masters Swimming program.
+Hughes graduated from Puget Sound in ’09 with a bachelors' in Politics and Government with a minor in History.
+He lives in Pasadena with his wife, Maggie, and dog, Luna.